z85510/sitecheck-py/README.md

 A powerful AI-powered construction safety and management assistant built with FastAPI and modern AI models.

+## Version Information

+Current stable version: v1.0.0

+### Branches
+- `main`: Main branch containing the latest stable release
+- `v1.0-stable`: Stable branch for version 1.0.x
+- `develop`: Development branch for upcoming features

+For production use, please use the latest tagged release or the stable branch.

 ## Features

 - 🤖 Intelligent query routing and processing